carlilek/keytabgen/README.md

     --kvno=entry         Key entry in keytab, passed as -k kvno argument to ktutil's addent command [default: 1]

 Assumptions:
+1. Script expects an environment variable named REALM to be set with the Kerberos domain/realm (typically      upper case domain name).
+Otherwise specify --domain
-1. This script expects MIT Kerberos compatible ktutil command to be available as %s.
+2. This script expects MIT Kerberos compatible ktutil command to be available as %s.
       Script is known not to work with Heimdal Kerberos compatible ktutil.
-2.    argparse, pexpect Python modules should be available.
+3.    argparse, pexpect Python modules should be available.

 History:

     01/16/2017  rdautkhanov@epsilon.com - 1.0   Initial version

     09/21/2018   kcarlile@gmail.com - 1.1        Changed out optarg for argparse

+addtocron.sh
+Adds kinit -k -t .keytab to user's crontab to ensure ticket is properly renewed and not dropped.